verbruggenalex/platform/docs/README.md

 ## Install the project

-Before we can build the NextEuropa platform we need to install the build system itself.
-This can be done using [composer](https://getcomposer.org/):
+The build system for nexteuropa projects is packaged in a toolkit that can be found here: [ec-europa/ssk](https://github.com/ec-europa/ssk).
+This is the only required composer package to set up your project.
+If your project is registered as a package as well you can use the composer create-project command to complete installation in one single command:

 ```
 $ composer create-project verbruggenalex/platform foldername dev-master
 ```

-This command will clone this repository and run composer install on the project.
+This command will clone the repository and run composer install on the project.
-The "composer install" command will itself call another composer install to the ec-europa/ssk package that contains the build system.
-This package is being installed separately because changing files on this system might break the build system.
+That command will itself call another composer install by the usage of the composer hooks.
+This hook will install the toolkit at a separate location to avoid any alterations to be made to the depencies and/or build system.
+Everything can be altered through your own extensions.

 > *Note:* You will be asked to remove or keep the VCS files after checking out
 > your project.
 For development purposes you should NOT agree to remove